-4.2.
+4.3.
 Concerns about creating a particular office of Local Lay-Pastor

-Before outlining the proposal more fully, it is important to note that the creation of such an office raises some issues and challenges, and that not all members of the three committees involved in this work felt that the creation of a formal office was needed or appropriate.
+Before outlining the recommendation more fully, it is important to note that whenever an office is created in the life of the Church there will be some concerns and challenges, and that there continue to be some questions about whether the creation of a formal office is needed or appropriate.
 As part of the discernment process, the Conference therefore needs to consider the following:

-- 4.2.1.
-Our current practice already enables people to be appointed to such roles, and offers flexibility as to the nature and type of appointment.
+- 4.3.1.
+Current practice already enables people to be appointed to such roles, and offers flexibility as to the nature and type of appointment.
 There are many different forms of local pastoral ministry.
-In 1988 The Ministry of the People of God report, which developed partly in response to "the haphazard development of Lay Pastoral Assistant appointments," affirmed "that there is a distinctive and complementary ministry to that of the ordained ministry."
-Such ministry included "all those in a covenanted relationship with the church at district, circuit and local level, in pastoral, evangelistic and also administrative work related to the co-ordination and mission of the church.
-The work need neither be full time, nor even paid, provided that it cannot appropriately be done under the existing offices of class leader, local preacher etc." Given the variety of ways in which local pastoral ministry is exercised, and the ability to create paid or voluntary lay roles, there are questions about why it is necessary to establish the particular office of Local Lay-Pastor when there is already the facility to appoint people to this type of role where it is deemed necessary by Local Churches or Circuits. - 4.2.2.
+In 1988 The Ministry of the People of God report, which developed partly in response to "the haphazard development of Lay Pastoral Assistant appointments,"29 affirmed "that there is a distinctive and complementary ministry to that of the ordained ministry."30 Such ministry included "all those in a covenanted relationship with the church at district, circuit and local level, in pastoral, evangelistic and also administrative work related to the co-ordination and mission of the church.
+The work need neither be full time, nor even paid, provided that it cannot appropriately be done under the existing offices of class leader, local preacher etc."31 Given the variety of ways in which local pastoral ministry is exercised, and the ability to create paid or voluntary lay roles, there are questions about why it is necessary to establish the particular office of Local Lay-Pastor when there is already the facility to appoint people to this type of role where it is deemed necessary by Local Churches or Circuits. - 4.3.2.
 Local Lay-Pastors might be voluntary or employed.
 The relationship an office holder has with the church is different from the relationship that someone has as an employee.
-Employed Local Lay-Pastors would therefore have a dual relationship with the
+Employed Local Lay-Pastors would therefore have a dual relationship with the Methodist Church, and the implications of this need further consideration. - 4.3.3.
+The flexibility in the ways in which the ministry of a Local Lay-Pastor may be exercised means that there is a risk that this is perceived as a 'cheaper' form